MicrosoftDocs/power-automate-docs/articles/guided-learning/learning-create-a-flow.md

    ms.date="05/11/2017"
    ms.author="v-joaloh"/>

-# Guided Learning for Microsoft Flow ##
+# Create a flow from a template #

 Welcome back to Guided Learning for Microsoft Flow.
-In this session, we will show you more of the Microsoft Flow environment, and introduce you to building your first flow.
+In this session, you will see more of the Microsoft Flow environment, and you can build your first flow.

-Getting started with Microsoft Flow is easy, as we have a HUGE number of templates for you to choose from which will help you connect the services you are already using in more meaningful ways.
+Getting started with Microsoft Flow is easy, as there are a HUGE number of templates for you to choose from which will help you connect the services you are already using in more meaningful ways.

-## Microsoft Flow Templates ##
+## Microsoft Flow templates ##
-Let’s take a look at [the Microsoft Flow website.](https://ms.flow.microsoft.com/en-us/)
+Take a look at the [ Microsoft Flow website.](https://ms.flow.microsoft.com/en-us/)

 Open the **Templates** menu.